Your captions look perfect inside CapCut.

 Step 3: Pre-compose complex scenes

-- Export scene with caption + effects as separate video
+- Export scene with caption + effects as a separate video

 - Eliminates real-time blending calculation